Skip to content

 • Click the preview button on the toolbar — it looks like a TV

-• In the menu, go to Window > Preview
+• Go to Window → Preview

-• Right click and choose Preview in the context menu
+• Right-click and choose Preview in the context menu

 Path Preview